cooper/juno/doc/technical/jelp.md

 * _server mask_ - command is propagated based on a server mask parameter.
 The command is sent to all servers with names matching the given mask (for example `*`, `*.example.com`, `irc.example.com`).
 Those servers do not have to be directly connected.
-Targets cannot be SIDs.

 * _broadcast_ - command is sent to all servers.